MaximusXYZ/Chester/README.md

 - And more

 # Important
-I did not make the syntax highlighting but I found it somewhere in the internet.
+I did not make the syntax highlighting but I found it somewhere in the internet, However I did modify it and added most of the keywords.

+- Discontinued